Bollo7/Autoencoder-for-image-restoration/README.md

-# Autoencoder-for-image-restoration - learning project
+# Autoencoder-for-image-restoration - PyTorch project

 Autoencoders are great for feature learning and good fit for restoration of missing parts of the image.
 This project was made from scratch and is a part of subject at my university.